My Continuing Journey with the Feldenkrais Method

 Pablo Casals: “Just play naturally.” (title of a wonderful book by Vivien Mackie on Casals’ teaching.)

 So, the story.
 Throughout my 20s I searched for a way to feel less awkward at the cello and play with comfort and physical pleasure rather than struggle.
 I rightly believed that this was an essential part of fulfilling my musical and cellistic potential and goals.
 The search first brought me into contact with the Alexander Technique, which I studied for about four years.
 This was definitely moving me in the right direction, but not as far as I wanted to go.
-I tried some yoga, some Dalcroze Eurythmics, some body mapping, reading some books like The i, and finally took some Feldenkrais lessons in my late 20s.
+I tried some yoga, some Dalcroze Eurythmics, some body mapping, reading some books like The Inner Game of Tennis, and I finally took some Feldenkrais lessons in my late 20s.
 (My last teacher, Raya Garbousova, gave me The Inner Game of Tennis and told me “this the best book on cello playing that I’ve ever read!”)
-Feldenkrais approach seemed to bring it all together and provide the very best support for my search.
+Feldenkrais’ approach seemed to bring it all together and provide the very best support for my search.
 At that point my life also turned in various other musical directions, and performing on the cello was put to the side.
 But I continued to teach the cello, mainly to gifted teenagers, many of whom were very ambitious and often sought to study at a high-level Conservatory, so the search continued largely for their benefit.
-I’m happy to say that this was constant thread in life and often kept me sane and grounded amid the challenges and craziness of administration and many, “social action through music” initiatives.
-I don’t have to tell cello teachers what a joy it is to nurture the lives of young people through our noble art and our beautiful instrument!
+I’m happy to say that this was constant thread in life and often kept me sane and grounded amid the challenges and stresses of conducting, administration and many, “social action through music” El Sistemas initiatives.
+I don’t have to tell cello teachers what joy we feel in the act of nurturing the lives of young people through our noble art and our beautiful instrument!

 Since starting Feldenkrais work, I’ve been intrigued by the challenge of figuring out how to bring Feldenkrais principles into the studio in a practical, understandable and efficient way.
 Having worked at this intensely for several years, experimenting on myself and my students, I’ve become convinced that this is a fantastic resource for all music teachers and players.
 I feel I’m just getting started on this journey of understanding, but I’ll share here some discoveries and some developing ideas.